Yorkshire reforms 'a first step'

 "Our view that sustained action is urgently needed to root out endemic racism in cricket is one that has now received overwhelming support from across the board," he said.

-"The England and Wales Cricket Board, Professional Cricketers' Association and long-standing sponsors, who have severed their links with Yorkshire over the club's approach to tackling the problem, are all now on the same page and the committee and the Government are speaking as one.
+"The England and Wales Cricket Board, Professional Cricketers' Association and long-standing sponsors, who have severed their links with Yorkshire over the club's approach to tackling the problem, are all now on the same page and the committee and the government are speaking as one.

 "Anyone who still fails to acknowledge the deep-seated nature of racism in the sport, while using distraction tactics to frustrate much-needed reforms, is in the minority.